Why TVF Still Hits Different: A Love Letter to Their Best Shows

 Pitchers poster from TVFplay

 India me jab log corporate jobs se bore ho jate hai , wo log 3 hi choice rakhte hai , MBA , IAS or a Start-Up” – This epic dialogue sets the tone for the web-series.
-Four friends come together for Start-up company.
-However, easier said than done, they start realizing that being own boss in a Start-up sounds fun on papers than actual life.
-They struggle for investors after leaving their own lucrative salaried job.
-The series opens our eyes to the battle for wannabe entrepreneurs – the amount of perseverance and will-power that goes into starting a company from scratch.
+Four friends take the third door and discover that being your own boss is far messier on paper than in dreams.
+The struggle for investors, the weight of leaving a salary — it opens your eyes to the quiet battles of every wannabe entrepreneur.

 Permanent roommates